cecy777/Credit_Risk_Analysis/README.md

 -	Recall score for high risk is at 90% and low risk at 94%

 # SUMMARY
 The Balanced Accuracy Score of 91% is shown by EasyEnsembleClassifier with measures the ability to detect high risk credit scores & low risk scores.
 Therefore, this model can clarity be recommended.
-There is a lack of precision in other models used to perform Credit risk analysis compared to EasyEnsembleClassifier.
+There is a deficiency of precision in other models used to perform Credit risk analysis compared to EasyEnsembleClassifier.